angulardart/site-angulardart/src/angular/guide/template-syntax.md

 A template statement *has a side effect*.
 That's the whole point of an event.
-It's how you update application state from user action.
+It's how you update app state from user action.

 Responding to events is the other side of Angular's "unidirectional data flow".
 You're free to change anything, anywhere, during this turn of the event loop.